jwhulette/factory-generator/README.md

 The package allows you to generate Laravel model factories automatically from your models.

-It uses the model's database connection to retrieve the column information so the package can be used with mulitple databases.
+It uses the model's database connection to retrieve the column information so the package can be used with multiple databases.

 ---